• Menu

 Check for signs of blue stains in fixtures and blue stains in toilet tanks, which can indicate copper corrosion, and/or test the water for copper.

-Check the toilet tank for rust and rust-colored scale—this can indicate the presence of galvanized iron pipes.
-Inspect the exterior of any accessible pipes and valves for signs of corrosion, such as pinhole leaks or crusty buildup that may appear bluish, white, salty-looking, or rusty.
-During plumbing repairs, take the opportunity to examine any cut sections of pipe for internal scale buildup or other signs of corrosion.
+Check galvanized iron pipes for rust or rust-colored scale inside the toilet tank.
+When possible, examine the exterior of pipes and valves for signs of pinhole leaks or corrosion by-products, which may appear crusty, bluish, white, salty, or rusty.
+During any plumbing work, take the opportunity to inspect cut pipe sections for scale buildup or visible corrosion.

 Manganese Removal